sychan/kb_sdk_docs/source/tutorial/initialize.rst

     $ kb-sdk init --language python --user <your_kbase_user_name> <uid>HelloWorld

-This creates a directory called ``<uid>HelloWord`` in your current directory where <uid> is your name/id that will make your copy of HelloWorld unique.
+This creates a directory called ``<uid>HelloWorld`` in your current directory where <uid> is your name/id that will make your copy of HelloWorld unique.
 The directory has all of the components needed to start creating apps and is basically a clean slate.

 You must always include the ``-u`` or ``-user`` option with your username to set yourself as the module owner.

-You can set your programming langauge to any of Python, Perl, or Java; for this tutorial, we're using Python.
+You can set your programming language to any of Python, Perl, or Java; for this tutorial, we're using Python.

 The ``kb-sdk init`` options are: